Boweii22/Car-Control-Simulator/README.md

 ## Development Process

-I originally came across this idea after watching a video on YouTube and decided to implement it as a practice project.
+I originally came across this idea after watching a reel on instagram and decided to implement it as a practice project.
 The most rewarding part of the project was working through the complexities of using native Android tools to achieve polished animations without external packages.

 Some challenges I faced during development:
 - Optimizing the performance of animations for smoother transitions.